 Persons entering the asylum procedure in Serbia do not have an ipso facto right to access the labour market.
-However, persons who seek asylum while possessing a work permit on other grounds may continue working on the basis of that permit.

 Article 57 Asylum Act.

 The Committee expressed concern over a nine-month period applied in Slovakia, see CESCR, Concluding observations on the third periodic report of Slovakia**, 14 November 2019, E/C.12/SVK/CO/3*, available at: https://bit.ly/32TR1aM, para.
 20 and 21

 The proposed amendments are available in Serbian language on the following link: https://bit.ly/40ce0ZJ.